 You might have come across several articles on Why Study Abroad, Benefits of Studying Abroad or How Study Abroad Will Help Your Career.
 Here is my own story on How Study Abroad Experience Shaped Up My Career Development and Progression.

-If you are a study abroad aspirant, or thinking if study abroad is worth or not, I hope you will find this post useful.
-Below are top 10 ways in which my study abroad experience influenced my career path.
+If you are considering studying abroad, just getting started with the study abroad process or thinking if study abroad is worth it or not, I hope you will find this post useful.
+Below are the top 10 ways in which my study abroad experience influenced my career path.

 Developing a Broader & International Outlook

 This has been one of the most significant changes in my life due to the study abroad experience.
 I lived in the UK, Netherlands, and Australia for a considerable time.
 Besides, I have had the opportunity to visit countries like France, Germany, Belgium, Spain, and a few others.